The Geoffroy’s Cat

 Weight: 4-17 pounds

 Small vertebrates make up 78-99% of the Geoffroy’s Cat’s diet.
 In most populations the diet is dominated by small rodents and birds.
-Larger prey items such as hares and small monkeys are included.
+Larger prey items such as hares, flamingos, Armadillos, tree porcupines.
+Other prey consists of reptiles, amphibians, crabs, fish, and bugs.